tbicr/OfflineMap/README.md

 ## Main idea
 Modern js map libraries support sync and async tiles loading.
 You can change this method to own where used some permanent storage.
 Each tile have unique `src` so you can use unique id based on same data as `src` to store tile data.
 All map scripts, styles and other files (marker images) can be placed to application cache manifest file.

-In this examples used caching behaviour (cache data that you seen before), but you always can implement own button to cache some area with required zooms.
-For this case you should know id's of all tiles in some area to download it and store to storage.

 ## Useful links
 - http://gis.stackexchange.com/q/44813/31124
 - http://stackoverflow.com/q/14113278/880326